43piRcubed/portfolio/dog-project/README_dog.md

 [image1]: ./images/sample_dog_output.png "Sample Output"
 [image2]: ./images/vgg16_model.png "VGG-16 Model Keras Layers"
 [image3]: ./images/vgg16_model_draw.png "VGG16 Model Figure"
+[image4]: ./images/Sample_App_Screen_Shot.jpg "Loading App"
+[image5]: ./images/Sample_App_Screen_Shot_Image_Selected.jpg "Image Selection"
+[image6]: ./images/Sample_App_Screen_Shot_Output.jpg "App Output"

-## Project Overview
+## Dog Breed Classifier  -  Project Overview

-Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
-In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
+This project provides the user with the ability to predict the breedof a dog from an image selected from their computer.
+It consists of 2 part:
+1. The derivation of a convolutional neural network to predict the dog breed.  tis portion is using jupyter notebook.
+2. A simple web application that allows the user to select an image which is the previewed on the page and upon submitting the image the dog breed will be predicted and displayed on the page.

+The algorithm built will, given an image of a dog, provide an estimate of its breed.
 If supplied an image of a human, the code will identify the resembling dog breed.

-![Sample Output][image1]

-Along with exploring state-of-the-art CNN models for classification, you will make important design decisions about the user experience for your app.
-Our goal is that by completing this lab, you understand the challenges involved in piecing together a series of models designed to perform various tasks in a data processing pipeline.
-Each model has its strengths and weaknesses, and engineering a real-world application often involves solving many problems without a perfect answer.
-Your imperfect solution will nonetheless create a fun user experience!
+Lastly, If provided an image that it can not classify as dog or human it will provide an output indicating it can not provide an estimate for something not from this world.

+![Loading App][image4] ![Image Selection][image5] ![App Output][image6]

 ## Project Instructions